 Lincoln College is committed to providing equal access to all College programs and services.
-The mission of the Office for Disability Services (ODS) is to ensure full and equal participation for persons with disabilities in the Lincoln College community by providing facilitators, programs, and services that will support and enhance an individual's ability to achieve their academic and personal goals.
+The mission of the Office for Disability Services (ODS) is to ensure full and equal participation for students with disabilities by providing facilitators, programs, and services that will support and enhance an individual's ability to achieve their academic and personal goals.
 ODS is dedicated to encouraging self-advocacy, promoting equal access, and working with individuals to determine and establish appropriate accommodations.